Swastikbhat-lab/Sentiment_Analysis-and-Stock-Market-Prediction./previous1.1.md

 # Stock Sentiment Analysis

-This project predicts whether a stock is bullish or bearish based on sentiment data.
-The data is sourced from [Benzinga.com](https://www.benzinga.com/), a financial news source.
+Based on sentiment data, this project predicts whether a stock is bullish or bearish.
+The data is sourced from [Benzinga. com](https://www.benzinga.com/), a financial news source.
 The data was scraped using tools available [here](https://github.com/miguelaenlle/Scraping-Tools-Benzinga).

 ## Table of Contents
 - [Project Overview](#project-overview)